top of page

 "For unto us a child is born, unto us a son is given: and the government shall be upon his shoulder: and his name shall be called Wonderful, Counsellor, The mighty God, The everlasting Father, The Prince of Peace" (Isaiah 9:6).

-He did this for us, and now we share our heart and bid you all the Best Easter, a Renewed Easter, a Time of Reflection, prayer, and remembering to share Him forward wherever we go.
+He did this for us, and now we share our hearts and bid you all the Best Easter—a Renewed Easter, a Time of Reflection, prayer, and remembering to share Him forward wherever we go.

 Theresa